BetoBob/NLTK-Book-Resource/README.md

 # NLTK-Book-Resource

+A repository with example code, exercises and solutions from the [Natural Language Toolkit Book](https://www.nltk.org/book/).

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BetoBob/NLTK-Book-Resource/blob/master/setup.ipynb)

-This repository is **currently under construction**.
-Content for new chapters will be added throughout the year.
+Content for this book is continuously being added for this project.
 For any inquiries email me at rehensle@calpoly.edu and for any specific issues or suggestions with the Jupyter Notebooks, create a new issue in the **Issues** tab of this repository.

 * [Quick Feedback Form](https://forms.gle/cPhBVg7JJybUab8F6)
   * This link is for leaving a quick comment about the repository; anyone is welcome to share feedback here!